niccolocorsani/front-end-hci/README.md

 *Put links here to the **final report** and **presentation** for the project when finished.*

-# Instructuions to execute system
+# Instructions to execute system